DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 SparkoCam Virtual Webcam is a “free” webcam software for broadcasting live – but only if you own a Canon or Nikon Camera (and webcams).
 And it’s only available for Windows.

-Also, the free version comes with a huge watermark, so if you want to avoid this, you have to upgrade to the premium versions.
+Also, the free version has a huge watermark, so if you want to avoid this, you must upgrade to the premium version.

-But it does allow you do use your camera as a webcam without a capture device.
+But it does allow you to use your camera as a webcam without a capture device.

 - Use your Canon or Nikon DSLR as a webcam without the need for a capture device

-- It can automatically replace green screen background with a selected background image
+- It can automatically replace the green screen background with a selected background image

 - You can use your camera simultaneously in multiple video chats and video recording applications

 - It allows you to broadcast your desktop screen

 - You can stream prerecorded video clips to your friends through chat applications (useful for webinars).

 - A lot of bloats, i.e., “fun effects.”

 - It’s only really useful for Canon and Nikon cameras.
 You can see the full list of compatible cameras here